gsemia/Payshield-checkmk-plugin/README.md

 There are currently no check_mk check parameters, parameters must be changed in the python code of the check plugins.

+# How can i get the utilisation Stats to work?

+For the Utilisation stats to work properly via snmp a couple of settings are rquired:

+via console use the following commands:
+* use UTILENABLE to enable the collection of stats (Offline mode, No authorization)
+* use UTILCFG to set the "Measurement period for instantaneous statistics" to 60 seconds (Online mode, No authorization)

+via payshield manager:
+* I don't know.. find out yourself :)

 # Which Payshield commands utilisation stats are supported by the payshield10k_utilisation check?
 Currently the following Command utilisation stats are supported.
 But this list can easily be updated.